percona/percona-server-mysql-operator/source/users.rst

 orchestrator ``orchestrator_password``
 ============ =========================

-.. warning:: Do not use the default Percona XtraDB Cluster user passwords in production!
+.. warning:: Do not use the default user passwords in production!